alex-windett/phantom/readme.md

 - The user is unable to click on the number for pagination to switch between pages quickly
 - Can paginate beyond maximum number of pages
+- It is only hosted on github pages - so no server to run build commands from